Getting Started

 OpenAPI is the most popular standard to describe your API in a machine readble format.
 No matter which languages, libraries or frameworks you’re using to build your API, it’s very, very likely there’s a tool, plugin or package to generate an OpenAPI document for you.
 If you don’t find something which says “OpenAPI”, look for “Swagger”.
 It’s what it used be called a few years ago, before it was an open standard.

-Anyway, those OpenAPI documents are what we base all our tools on.
+Those OpenAPI documents are what we base all our tools on.
 So once you’ve got one, it should be straight-forward to use our tools.

 Scalar Docs offers multiple ways to connect your OpenAPI document.
 Pick whatever fits your workflow: